Lead in Drinking Water and Lead Pipes

 What is Northern Ireland Water doing to reduce lead in my drinking water?

 In many parts of the UK, including Northern Ireland, orthophosphoric acid is used to prevent lead dissolving into the water supply.
+Orthophosphoric treatment is a standard treatment method used by the water industry around the world and does not produce any harmful effects.
+The use of orthophosphoric acid for drinking water treatment is approved by the Drinking Water Inspectorate.

 Will I notice any effects in my water supply?

-Orthophosphoric treatment has not produced any harmful effects in the UK.
 You may have noticed some slight changes in the coating left on the inside of your kettle, but orthophosphoric acid will not change the taste, colour or odour of your drinking water.

 What will orthophosphoric acid do to my tropical fish?